varnishcache/homepage/R1/source/index.rst

 If we want to keep up the same activity level as the last couple of years, we need €2000/month to buy more of Poul-Hennings time.

-So if Varnish improves your companys profit, please invest in a one-time or recurring `Varnish Moral License <http://phk.freebsd.dk/VML>`_ to help fund the projects future.
+So if Varnish improves your company's profit, please invest in a one-time or recurring `Varnish Moral License <http://phk.freebsd.dk/VML>`_ to help fund the projects future.